RobertElder/CS452/io/project2/readme.rst

 Undirected Graph Model
 ++++++++++++++++++++++

 In order to accurately model the train and its motion around the track, as well as predicted future positions on the track, we required another representation of the track to complemented the directed model that was provided.
 It is for this reason that we have created a undirected graph model of the track based on the directed graph model.
 This model also includes the trains as nodes, which enables us to apply standard graph-based algorithms to any nodes on the track graph, including the trains themselves.
 This has significant advantages for tasks such as sensor attribution, collision detection, and route planning.
 The advantage of including the trains as nodes in this model means that in this representation, we do not need sensor data to make decisions about what actions to take, and can rely on the current state of the model that has been predicted based on last sensor observations.
-The undirected graph model allows us to consider route planning, independant of the number of reversals that are required on the route.
+The undirected graph model allows us to consider route planning, independent of the number of reversals that are required on the route.
 The other advantage is that trains are included as nodes so that the shortest distance between two trains can be calculated down to the micrometer at any point in time, as long as their approximate speed is known.

 Sensor triggering can be used to infer observed train speeds, which can be used to simulate the motion of the train in a near continuous time manner.